CitizenLabDotCo/citizenlab/docs/README.md

 **Admin project configuration page:**

-- Replaced 'Project images' upload widget in back-office with 'Project card image', reduced the max count from 5 to 1 and updated the corresponding tooltip with recommended image dimensions
+- Replaced 'Project images' upload widget in back-office with 'Project card image', reduced the max count from 5 to 1 and updated the corresponding tooltip with new recommended image dimensions

 **Idea page:**